 Authenticate an embedded app using session tokens

-This tutorial describes the requirements, recommendations, and frontend and backend changes associated with setting up session token authentication in your embedded app.
+This tutorial describes the frontend and backend changes necessary for setting up session token authentication in your embedded app.

-- The app is embedded in the Shopify admin.
+- The app is embedded in Shopify admin.

-- The app uses App Bridge version 1.23 or higher.
+- The app uses Shopify App Bridge version 1.23 or higher.

-You must make changes to the backend to set up session token authentication in your embedded app.
+You need to make the following changes to the backend to set up session token authentication in your embedded app.

-If your app is not built using the above mentioned libraries, then you can obtain session details from a session token manually.
+If your app isn't built using the libraries mentioned above, then you can obtain session details from a session token manually.

 If your app doesn't have a shop/offline access token for the shop, then the route should respond with a redirect to send the user to the OAuth login flow.
 This ensures that the app is installed and receives its shop token.